MarkovMedia/strapi-plugin-geometry-fields/README.md

 **Store and edit geospatial data with PostGIS in a Strapi 4 custom field.**

 The plugin accepts WKT (Well-known text) from the API and stores it as binary (WKB).
 It needs PostgreSQL as database and PostGIS installed.
-You can use multiple geometry fields in multiple content types
+You can use multiple geometry fields in multiple content types.

 Below is an example following this WKT input: "GEOMETRYCOLLECTION (POINT (40 10), LINESTRING (10 10, 20 20, 10 40),